502nd Infantry Regiment (United States): Vietnam War

 In April 1965 the 1st Brigade was deployed to South Vietnam to relieve the 173rd Airborne Brigade.
 Instead as the war expanded, both units stayed.
 The 2d Battalion, 502d Infantry quickly made a name for itself under the command of LTC Henry E. Emerson.

 In June 1966 during Operation Hawthorne, Company C, 2d Battalion, 502d Infantry was conducting a mission to locate elements of the North Vietnamese People's Army of Vietnam (PAVN) 24th Regiment.
 Charlie Company made contact with what was estimated to be a battalion-sized enemy element.
 Under heavy enemy fire and unable to maneuver in any direction, CPT Bill Carpenter called for air strikes on top of his position in an attempt to force the enemy to withdraw.
 "We might as well take some of them with us", he radioed to the 2nd Battalion command post.
 The Napalm attack injured seven of Carpenter's men, but the PAVN ceased fire long enough to allow Company C to consolidate, reorganize and establish a position from which to defend and begin evacuation of wounded personnel.
 For their extraordinary heroism in destroying the PAVN and in evacuating the mass casualties, both Carpenter and 1st SGT Walter Sabalauski received the Distinguished Service Cross.
 The Fort Campbell Air Assault School was named in Sabalauski's honor.
 Another member of 2-502d was CPT Tommy Taylor, son of General Maxwell Taylor, who wanted to serve with his father's wartime command.
+James Earnest “JE” Shuyler PFC, HHC Medic, was posthumously awarded the Silver Star for his extraordinary heroism in close combat against the numerically superior hostile forces.